-Appendix B - Over-clocking at 8 or 16 MHz
+Appendix B - Over-clocking at higher frequencies

-All main PICAXE functions are based upon a 4MHz resonator frequency.
+All main PICAXE functions are based upon a 4MHz resonator frequency (8MHz on X2 parts).
 However the user may choose to 'overclock' some of the PICAXE parts to achieve faster operation

 With the -08, -18 the internal resonator is fixed at 4MHz and cannot be altered.